chakra-xui/chakra-xui/CONTRIBUTING.md

-Thanks for showing interest to contribute to Chakra UI 💖, you rock!
+Thanks for showing interest to contribute to Chakra xui 💖, you rock!

 When it comes to open source, there are different ways you can contribute, all of which are valuable.
 Here's a few guidelines that should help you as you